-General and administrative expenses, for the current year, decreased \$60 million, or 25%, compared to the prior year, to \$176 million, primarily due to the non-recurrence of \$103 million in expenses incurred in the prior year to compensate certain affected customers in connection with their losses on West Texas Intermediate Crude Oil contracts, as described above; partially offset by \$19 million in additional costs for Brexit-related regulatory onboarding to bring our new brokerage operations on line in Europe; and an \$11 million increase in advertising expenses.
-As a percentage of total net revenues, general and administrative expenses were 6% for the current year and 11% for the prior year.
+General and administrative expenses, for the current year, decreased \$11 million, or 6%, compared to the prior year, to \$165 million, primarily due to the non-recurrence of \$19 million in costs for Brexit-related regulatory onboarding to bring our new brokerage operations on line in Europe incurred in the prior year and a \$3 million decrease in legal and consulting expenses; partially offset by a \$3 million increase in advertising expenses and a \$5 million increase in software and network related expenses.
+As a percentage of total net revenues, general and administrative expenses were 5% for the current year and 6% for the prior year.